5.04 MD-MBA Program (Harvard Business School)

 Students in the joint MD-MBA program are required, as are all HMS students, to complete the Scholars in Medicine (SIM) requirement.
 A requirement to be admitted to the MD-MBA program is the completion of a management-related experience during the summer following the first year at HMS for students who entered HMS in 2014 or earlier.
 Many of the entries in the SIM database of mentors and projects are management-related.
 In addition, a special section of the database offers a selection of summer experiences intended specifically for prospective applicants to the MD-MBA program.
-Students who have questions about whether a selection from the database is a fit for the MD-MBA program should check with the SIM course directors or Dr. Stan Finkelstein, HMS Director of the MD-MBA program, at email@example.com.
+Students who have questions about whether a selection from the database is a fit for the MD-MBA program should check with the SIM course directors or Dr. Stan Finkelstein, HMS Director of the MD-MBA program, at firstname.lastname@example.org.

 Tuition and Financial Aid